What types of people would be interested in this program?

 How long does the program take to complete?

-Although the Pharmacy Technician Program is a full-time eleven month certificate program students may also choose the option to extend the program over 2 years.
+Although the Pharmacy Technician Program is a full-time 15-month diploma program students may also choose the option to extend the program over 2.5 years.

-For optimum success, we highly recommend for those that are working full-time or have other challenges in their life, to take this program over two years.
+For optimum success, we highly recommend for those that are working full-time or have other challenges in their life, to take this program over 2.5 years.

 What methods of program delivery are used?